RamiKrispin/vscode-r/README.md

 - Open VScode remote window and select the `Reopen in Container` option
 - VScode will luanch the session inside the container

+If this is the first time you are using the `r-base:4.3.1` image, it might take a few minutes to download.
+Once the image is available on your local machine it takes few seconds to open the dockerized environment.

 After launching the container, you will see that the project folder is mounted inside it.
 You can then open R on the terminal and start running the code.
 However, it's worth noting that you won't be able to send R files to the R console and execute them.
 For example, if you want to run the code in the `test.R` script under the `ex-3` folder, you will have to copy the script from the file and paste it into the R console.
 There are better ways to run R code than that.
-In the next section, we will see how to set the R script to run in the R console using the R extension for VScode.
+In the next section, we will see how to set the R script to run in the R console using the [R extension to VScode](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r).

-### Setting Extensions
+### Setting the R Extension

 VScode is a powerful code editor, but its basic functionality is limited without extensions.
 Just like R without packages, it needs extensions to expand its functionality and enable a high level of customization.
 One of the best features of the Dev Containers is the complete isolation of the dockerized environment from the local VScode session.
 However, this also means that local extensions won't be available when launching a dockerized session with the Dev Containers extension.
 To solve this issue, you can use the `devcontainer.json` file to define the extensions to install in the dockerized environment using the `extensions` section under the `customizations/vscode` field.